kahlertfr/depth-aware-motion-deblurring/Timeline.md

 ## open tasks so far

-cannot finsih this project in time -> new date for hand-in: 21.04.16 (?)
+cannot finsih this project in time

 ### issues